Connect with others who understand.

 Written by Kelly Crumrin

-In people with multiple sclerosis (MS), muscle weakness can become so severe that it becomes difficult to stand, open a jar, or turn a doorknob.
-Along with fatigue and headaches, weakness is one of the top three common symptoms experienced by MyMSTeam members.
-More than 38,000 MyMSTeam members have reported weakness as a symptom.
+In people with multiple sclerosis (MS), muscle weakness can become so severe that standing, opening a jar, or turning a doorknob is difficult.
+Along with fatigue and headaches, weakness is one of the top three most common symptoms of MS. More than 43,000 MyMSTeam members have reported weakness as a symptom.

 Muscle weakness requires special care and management.
-Weak muscles can have a huge impact on MyMSTeam members’ quality of life, as they affect day-to-day living and interfere with activities such as working, driving, or taking pets for walks.
+Weak muscles can have a huge impact on your quality of life, as they affect day-to-day living and interfere with activities such as working, driving, or taking pets for walks.

 How Does Muscle Weakness Affect People With MS?